Republic of New Afrika: History

-The RNA elected black leaders from a number of different organizations as provisional government officials.
-Robert F. Williams, then living in exile in China, was chosen as the first president of the provisional government; attorney Milton Henry (a student of Malcolm X's teachings) was named first vice president; and Betty Shabazz, widow of Malcolm X, served as second vice president.
-Imari Obadele was its first Minister of Information.
+Robert F. Williams, then living in exile in Cuba, was chosen as the first president of the provisional government; attorney Gaidi Obadele (Milton Henry) was named first vice president and Betty Shabazz second vice president.
+Other cabinet members included Imari Obadele (minister of information), Herman Ferguson (minister of education), Queen Mother Audley Moore (minister of health and welfare) and H. Rap Brown (minister of defense).
 An RNA delegation traveled to China to meet Williams in June 1968.
 Williams accepted the position and proposed diplomatic initiatives for the RNA to undertake.
+Taifa writes that Imari Obadele was the driving force behind the group, serving in various roles until his death in 2010.

-The Provisional Government of the Republic of New Afrika (PG-RNA) advocated/advocates a form of cooperative economics through the building of New Communities—named after the Ujamaa concept promoted by Tanzanian President Julius Nyerere.
-It proposed militant self-defense through the building of local people's militias and a standing army to be called the Black Legion; and the building of racially based organizations to champion the right of self-determination for people of black African descent.
+The Provisional Government of the Republic of New Afrika (PG-RNA) advocated a form of cooperative economics through the building of New Communities—named after the Ujamaa concept promoted by Tanzanian President Julius Nyerere.

+It proposed and created militant self-defense through the building of local people's militias; a standing army to be called the Black Legion.

 The organization was involved in numerous controversial issues.
 For example, it attempted to assist Oceanhill-Brownsville area in Brooklyn to secede from the United States during the 1968 conflict over control of public schools.
 Additionally, it was involved with shootouts at New Bethel Baptist Church in 1969 (during the one-year anniversary of the founding) and another in Jackson, Mississippi, in 1971.
 (It had announced that the capital of the Republic would be in Hinds County, Mississippi, located on a member's farm.)
 In the confrontations, law-enforcement officials were killed and injured.
 Organization members were prosecuted for the crimes.
 The members claimed they acted in self defense.

+The Republic of New Afrika's influence persisted through publications, such as Imari Obadele's War in America: The Malcolm X Doctrine (1977) and Free the land!
+(1984), and Nkechi Taifa's Reparations Yes (1993).
+Key figures like Chokwe Lumumba, elected vice president in 1971, became a prominent attorney defending Republic of New Afrika members and later mayor of Jackson, Mississippi (2013-2014), where he advanced cooperative economics before his death.